Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 Actual:

-The project hypotheses page appeared when I selected the 'project Hypotheses' radio button and it showed the relevant content.
+The project hypotheses page appeared when I selected the 'Project Hypotheses' radio button and it showed the relevant content.

 <hr>